eightlimbed/rentabike/README.md

 `RENTABIKE_MYSQL_DB` | 'rentabike_dev_db' of 'rentabike_test_db'

 #### Unit Tests
 Unit tests are located in the `/tests` directory.
+Before running the tests, make sure none of the environment variables above are set.
 To run the full test suite, enter the following command from the root directory of this repository:

 ```